MichaelsPlayground/BleClientBlessedPart3/readme.md

-# Bluetooth Low Energy Server with BLESSED-ANDROID library (original)
+# Bluetooth Low Energy Client with BLESSED-ANDROID library (original)

 This is the original BLE Client example using the code in https://github.com/weliem/blessed-android.